Halloween Screams

 Halloween Screams: A Villainous Surprise in the Skies is a Halloween-themed fireworks show that is presented at Disneyland during the seasonal Mickey's Halloween Party event.
-Based on the similarly-themed, former fireworks show HalloWishes at Magic Kingdom, Halloween Screams is hosted by Jack Skellington and features appearances from Disney Villains and music from Disney animated features.
+Based on the similarly themed, former fireworks show HalloWishes at Magic Kingdom, Halloween Screams is hosted by Jack Skellington and features appearances from Disney Villains and music from Disney animated features.

 History

 The show was produced by Walt Disney Creative Entertainment, and its development was supervised by Steven Davison and designer Eric Tucker.
-This display was held nightly in 2009, during Disneyland's Halloween Time Celebration.
-The show is similar to that of Walt Disney World Resort's HalloWishes and uses portions of the show's audio.
-The Anaheim version differs in that it is hosted by Jack Skellington from Tim Burton’s The Nightmare Before Christmas.
-The show ran from September 25, 2009 to November 1, 2009 (the duration of Halloween Time at the Disneyland Resort) and since 2010, it ran exclusively for Mickey's Halloween Party until 2018.
-On non-party nights, the current Disney fireworks show runs unless Halloween Screams was cancelled due to winds or other issues the night before and must be presented as the fireworks can't be removed from their tubes in the event of a cancellation.
-Beginning in 2019, when Halloween Party moved to Disney California Adventure, the fireworks spectacular will be running again for public showing for the first time since its opening year.
-In the 2019 season, the show was modified to run like Mickey's Mix Magic only having fireworks during select evenings and run projection only on other nights.
+The display began in 2009, during Disneyland's Halloween Time Celebration.
+The show is similar to that of Walt Disney World Resort's former HalloWishes, and uses many portions of that show's audio.
+The Anaheim version differs in that it is hosted by Jack Skellington from Tim Burton's The Nightmare Before Christmas.
+The show ran from September 25 to November 1, 2009 (the duration of Halloween Time at the Disneyland Resort) and since 2010, it ran exclusively for Mickey's Halloween Party until 2018.
+Beginning that year, it would start presenting on non-party nights again.
+In 2019, the show was modified to run like Mickey's Mix Magic: show fireworks during Mickey's Halloween Party nights and only show projections on other nights.

-On the select nights where there was high winds or weather issues which forced to cancel the fireworks part of the show, a B-show consisted of all-new low level pyrotechnics and small sized firework shells would be introduced.
-On other occasions, the show can still played even without fireworks as well.
-On September 3, 2022, Disneyland announced that the updated version of Halloween fireworks shows will return.
+On occasions of high winds or bad weather which forces to cancel the fireworks part of the show, a B-mode of the show is presented which consists of only low level pyrotechnics and small-sized firework shells.
+In September 2022, Disneyland announced that an updated version of Halloween fireworks shows would come.
+This update introduced a new projection of Jack Skellington on the sphere-shaped balloon.

+In 2023, due to the Fantasmic!
+Maleficent dragon fire that occurred in April of that year, the flame effects were cut and replaced by regular low-level fireworks.